GovernautDao/contracts/README.md

 Checks if an address has been marked as an approved proposer after successfully executing a proposal.

+### Contract 2: Identity Manager

+#### Description

+The `Identity Manager` contract is a contract that integrates with worldcoin to verify proofs on chain.
+Only Orb level verification is supported.
+Users do not directly call this contract but the governance contract calls this contract to verify that a user is authenticated or not.

+### Key Features

+- Identity Verification: Utilizes a Identity Manager to verify the identity of participants, ensuring that only verified users can create proposals and cast votes.
+- Bridges for interacting with identity manager are added for  Mode testnet and Metal l2 and are verified using blockscout

+### Functions Overview
+veriifyProof() verifies the user onchain.

+### Contract 3: Funding

+#### Description

+This funding contract is designed to facilitate the creation and management of grants within a decentralized governance framework.
+It operates in conjunction with the Governaut governance contracts, ensuring that grants are only created if the user has received sufficient approval votes.

+### Key Features

+Grant Creation:
+Project owners can create grants to seek funding for their projects.
+These grants are subject to approval by the Governaut governance system, ensuring community oversight.
+Goal-Driven Funding:
+Each grant has a specific funding goal.
+Once this goal is met, the project owner can withdraw the funds to execute their project.
+Refund Mechanism:
+If a grant does not reach its funding goal within a specified period, contributors can claim a refund of their contributions, ensuring that funds are only used for successful projects.

 ### Security Considerations

-- Identity Verification: Ensures that only verified users can participate in governance actions, mitigating risks associated with anonymous participation.
+- Identity Verification: Ensures that only approved users can participate in creating grants, mitigating risks associated with anonymous participation.
-- Access Control: Utilizes modifiers to restrict certain functions to verified identities, enhancing security and integrity of the governance process.
+- Access Control: Utilizes modifiers to restrict certain functions to approved identities, enhancing security and integrity of the funding process.

 ### Recap

-The GovernautGovernance contract represents a robust framework for decentralized decision-making within the Governaut ecosystem.
-By integrating identity verification and leveraging OpenZeppelin's battle-tested governance modules, it facilitates secure, transparent, and community-driven governance processes.
+The Funding contract represents a robust framework for creating crowd funding grants and managing assets.
 ## License

 Distributed under the MIT License.